Pages

 ChezCindy: Tollhouse Chocolate Chip Pie

 When I made this Tollhouse Chocolate Chip pie yesterday, I felt it was time to capture my pie crust recipe here on my blog.
 Each time I make a pie, I search through my box of recipes.
-Now that sounds like I have a neat organized box of recipes.
+Now that sounds like I have a neatly organized box of recipes.
 But not...
 My box of recipes is full of photocopies, pages torn out of magazines, hand-written notes, all somewhat organized.
 My fear of misplacing the recipe has prompted me to add it to the blog site.
 My husband tells a story that his mother used to make the best pie crust.
 But no one has the recipe.
 In her last years, even she could not remember her recipe.
 So here is my perfect dessert pie crust.
 I hope it works well for you.
 Practice will lead you to mastering this technique.

-1/4 cup ice water
+1/2 cup ice water

-makes 2 pie crusts
+makes two 9"-11" crusts

 Tollhouse Chocolate Chip Pie

-1/2 cup all purpose flour
+1/2 cup all-purpose flour

-1/2 cup sugar
+1/2 cup granulated sugar

-1/2 cup dark brown sugar
+1/2 cup brown sugar, lightly packed

 2 large eggs

-1 1/2 sticks of unsalted butter, softened
+1 1/2 sticks butter, room temperature

-1 disk of pie dough
+1 disk of pie dough, homemade preferred, or storebought

-Preheat the oven to 350 degrees.
+Preheat the oven to 325 degrees.

 In a medium bowl, whisk the flour, sugars and salt until combined.
+Set aside